Sayreville, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 130.58 mi of roadways, of which 101.75 mi were maintained by the municipality, 17.93 mi by Middlesex County, 6.17 mi by the New Jersey Department of Transportation and 4.73 mi by the New Jersey Turnpike Authority.

 Several major roads and highways pass through the borough.

 The Garden State Parkway is the most prominent highway serving Sayreville.
-U.S. 9 and Route 35 also pass through.
-While they don't pass directly through Sayreville, the New Jersey Turnpike (Interstate 95), Interstate 287, Route 440, U.S. 1, Route 18, Route 34 and Route 36 are all nearby and easily accessible.
+U.S. Route 9 and Route 35 also pass through.
+While they don't pass directly through Sayreville, the New Jersey Turnpike (Interstate 95), Interstate 287, Route 440, U.S. Route 1, Route 18, Route 34 and Route 36 are all nearby and easily accessible.

 Three highway bridges span the Raritan River from Sayreville.
-The Edison Bridge on U.S. 9 connects Woodbridge Township on the north with Sayreville on the south; originally constructed in 1940 as a single span with four lanes, the bridge was replaced in 2003 with a six-lane structure that was constructed at a cost of $48 million.
+The Edison Bridge on U.S. Route 9 connects Woodbridge Township on the north with Sayreville on the south; originally constructed in 1940 as a single span with four lanes, the bridge was replaced in 2003 with a six-lane structure that was constructed at a cost of $48 million.
 The Driscoll Bridge on the Garden State Parkway also connects Woodbridge Township on the north with Sayreville on the south; while the original bridge was completed and opened in July 1954, a project completed in 2009 provides a total of 15 lanes on two spans, earning it a description as the "world's widest highway bridge".
 The Victory Bridge carries Route 35, connecting Sayreville with Perth Amboy; from the time of its construction in 1926 until the Edison Bridge was completed in 1939, all traffic heading across the Raritan River was funneled through the Victory Bridge, whose original single-span swing bridge was replaced under a project completed in 2005 that provides two spans of traffic, including a 134 m main span that was the longest precast cantilever segmental construction in the United States at the time of its construction.

 Public transportation

 NJ Transit offers service between the borough and the Port Authority Bus Terminal in Midtown Manhattan via the 131 and 139 bus routes.
 Service within New Jersey is offered to Newark on the 67, to Jersey City on the 64, and to other local destinations on the 815 and 817 routes.

 Academy Bus provides additional weekday rush-hour service for commuters to Manhattan.

 The Raritan River Railroad provided passenger service to Sayreville's Parlin Station from 1888 through 1938.
 The railroad is now defunct along this part of the line.
 Proposals have been made to use the line as a light rail route.

+Old Bridge Airport in Old Bridge Township offers short-distance flights to surrounding areas.
+The closest major airports are Newark Liberty International Airport in Newark / Elizabeth, via the New Jersey Turnpike, which is roughly 21 mi (about 32 minutes drive) from the center of Sayreville, and John F. Kennedy International Airport in Queens, traveling via the Belt Parkway after crossing through Staten Island, which is roughly 33 mi away.